-Please note: At this time, the Job Play areas (some of our most popular activities) have not been upgraded for mobile devices.
+*At this time, the Job Play areas have not been upgraded for mobile devices.
 Please use a desktop computer for these activities.

-Be sure to start with the History area, then proceed to Job Play, then to Real People, and finally to the Work Zone area while you’re in each work site!
+In each workplace, please be sure to start with the History area, then proceed to Job Play, then to Real People, and finally to the Work Zone area at each work site!

 - Public Relations Specialist from Job Play is here.